-Last Term's ruling in Bank Markazi reflects both the confusion over Klein's contours and the consensus over its core.
-Thus, even in rejecting the claim that 22 U.S.C. § 8772 violated Klein, Justice Ginsburg's majority opinion was at pains to acknowledge the structural significance of the Klein rule-and the corollary that "Congress, no doubt, may not usurp a court's power to interpret and apply the law to the [circumstances] before it, for [t]hose who apply [a] rule to particular cases, must of necessity expound and interpret that rule."
-136 S. Ct. at 1323 (alterations in original; quotation marks and citations omitted).
+This Court's recent decision in Bank Markazi reflects both the confusion over Klein's contours and the consensus over its core.
+Thus, even in rejecting the claim that 22 U.S.C. § 8772 violated Klein, Justice Ginsburg's opinion acknowledged the structural majority significance of the Klein rule-and the corollary that "Congress, no doubt, may not usurp a court's power to interpret and apply the law to the [circumstances] before it, for [t]hose who apply [a] rule to particular cases, must of necessity expound and interpret that rule."
+136 S. Ct. at 1323 (alterations in original; internal quotation marks and citations omitted).